Amos Rex: Amos Anderson Art Museum, 1965-2017

-The Amos Anderson Art Museum (Amos Andersonin taidemuseo, Amos Andersons konstmuseum) is an art museum in Helsinki, Finland.
+The Amos Anderson Art Museum (Amos Andersonin taidemuseo, Amos Andersons konstmuseum) is an art museum in Helsinki.
 It is the largest private art museum in Finland.
 The museum is currently situated on Yrjönkatu, with a subterranean annex, known as Amos Rex, built beneath Lasipalatsi.

 History

 The museum was founded by Amos Anderson, the owner of the Swedish-language Hufvudstadsbladet newspaper and a patron of the arts.
 In 1913, Anderson commissioned architects W. G. Palmqvist and Einar Sjöström to design a building on Yrjönkatu.
 The building would function as both Anderson's private living quarters and office space for his businesses.
 After Anderson's death in 1961, the building was converted into a museum, which opened in 1965.
 As of early 2019, Luckan, a Konstsamundet financed center for Finland Swedish culture, moved to the Yrjönkatu building previously used by the museum.

 Collections and exhibitions

 The Amos Anderson Art Museum's collections include primarily 20th-century art, with some of the oldest works originally belonging to Amos Anderson's personal collection.
 The museum has paintings by Francesco Bassano (Adoration of the Magi), Paul Signac, Louis Valtat, Roger Fry, Alfred Finch (View of Fiesöle), Ragnar Ekelund, Magnus Enckell, Eero Nelimarkka, Tyko Sallinen, Tove Jansson (Fantasy), and the Swedish painter Palm.
 In its acquisitions, the museum concentrates on contemporary art.

 The museum arranges 8–12 exhibitions a year.